Medical anthropology: Popular medicine and medical systems

 For much of the 20th century, the concept of popular medicine, or folk medicine, has been familiar to both doctors and anthropologists.
 Doctors, anthropologists, and medical anthropologists used these terms to describe the resources, other than the help of health professionals, which European or Latin American peasants used to resolve health issues.
-The term was also used to describe the health practices of indigenous groups in different parts around the world, with particular emphasis on their ethnobotanical knowledge.
+The term was also used to describe the health practices of indigenous groups in different parts around the world, with emphasis on their ethnobotanical knowledge.
 This knowledge is fundamental for isolating alkaloids and active pharmacological principles.
 Furthermore, studying the rituals surrounding popular therapies served to challenge Western psychopathological categories, as well as the relationship in the West between science and religion.
 Doctors were not trying to turn popular medicine into an anthropological concept, rather they wanted to construct a scientifically based medical concept which they could use to establish the cultural limits of biomedicine.
 Biomedicine is the application of natural sciences and biology to the diagnosis of a disease.
 Often in the Western culture, this is ethnomedicine.
 Examples of this practice can be found in medical archives and oral history projects.

 The concept of folk medicine was taken up by professional anthropologists in the first half of the twentieth century to demarcate between magical practices, medicine and religion and to explore the role and the significance of popular healers and their self-medicating practices.
 For them, popular medicine was a specific cultural feature of some groups of humans which was distinct from the universal practices of biomedicine.
-If every culture had its own specific popular medicine based on its general cultural features, it would be possible to propose the existence of as many medical systems as there were cultures and, therefore, develop the comparative study of these systems.
+If every culture had its own specific popular medicine based on its general cultural features, it would be possible to propose the existence of as many medical systems as there were cultures and develop the comparative study of these systems.
 Those medical systems which showed none of the syncretic features of European popular medicine were called primitive or pretechnical medicine according to whether they referred to contemporary aboriginal cultures or to cultures predating Classical Greece.
 Those cultures with a documentary corpus, such as the Tibetan, traditional Chinese or Ayurvedic cultures, were sometimes called systematic medicines.
 The comparative study of medical systems is known as ethnomedicine, which is the way an illness or disease is treated in one's culture, or, if psychopathology is the object of study, ethnopsychiatry (Beneduce 2007, 2008), transcultural psychiatry (Bibeau, 1997) and anthropology of mental illness (Lézé, 2014).

 Under this concept, medical systems would be seen as the specific product of each ethnic group's cultural history.
 Scientific biomedicine would become another medical system and therefore a cultural form that could be studied as such.
 This position, which originated in the cultural relativism maintained by cultural anthropology, allowed the debate with medicine and psychiatry to revolve around some fundamental questions: